-Amsted Seals and Forming was tasked with solving a vertical transmission seal failure that was occurring around 250 hours.
+Amsted Seals was tasked with solving a vertical transmission seal failure that was occurring around 250 hours.
 Analyzing the application, we discovered several operational challenges to consider.
 See how our proprietary seal optimization protocol led us to the right solution.

 Analyzing the application, we discovered several operational challenges to consider.
 First, the vertical input shaft of the transmission was required to operate in varying pressures up to 60 psi and the shaft was located inside a long tubular housing which did not provide the required space for a standard seal design.
 In addition, the seal must be installed in either direction without damage to the sealing lip, the shaft had an end play of 0.015″ which is outside the normal design envelop and the seal would have sparse lubrication at times.